bmiddag/hex-oz/README.md

-# hex-oz
+# A Tournament of Hex: Oz implementation (2015)
-A Tournament of Hex: Oz implementation (2015)
+For the course of Programming Languages, I created a declarative implementation of the Game of Hex in the Oz programming language.
+It won the tournament!
+The project assignment and report can be found under `assignment-2015.pdf` and `report.pdf` respectively.